KumarUCD/Cellranger-5/README.md

-## Guide to downloading and running this Docker image
+## Guide to downloading and running this interactive Cellranger Docker image
 _by Sushil Kumar, University of Colorado Anschutz Medical Campus_

 ### Step 1: Install Docker